4114409422/terrormap/README.md

 # terrormap
-## For SRA 211 at the Pennsylvania State Universit.
+## For SRA 211 at the Pennsylvania State University
 ## Please do not distribute